-The southeast metro offers a diverse mix of housing, neighborhoods, and populations.
+The southeast metro offers diverse housing, neighborhoods, and populations.
 Woodbury is the most upscale of the cities in this region.
 At about 57,000 people, the town is about a ten-minute drive southeast of Saint Paul.
-A variety of residential neighborhoods composed of single-family homes and townhouses dot the town.
+A variety of residential neighborhoods are composed of single-family homes, and townhouses dot the city.
 Woodbury offers plenty of recreational opportunities, more than ninety miles of trails wind through the city.
-The western side of the town holds the major retail hub, which offers every item on a shopping list.
+The western side of the town holds the central retail hub, which offers every item on a shopping list.
 With an average age of 33.4, Woodbury is home to many young parents who are actively involved in the school district and serve on various advisory boards throughout the city.
-Across the Mississippi River southwest of Woodbury is a cluster of suburbs, including West Saint Paul, South Saint Paul, Mendota Heights, and Inver Grove Heights, that range from 11,000 to 32,000 inhabitants.
-Eagan and Apple Valley arc two of the larger suburbs in this region the former more established and the currently experiencing explosive growth.
-Despite a population nearing 67,000, Eagan is a rather subdued suburb with a combination of luxury estates, high-end town· homes and apartment complexes.
+Across the Mississippi River southwest of Woodbury is a cluster of suburbs, including West Saint Paul, South Saint Paul, Mendota Heights, and Inver Grove Heights, ranging from 11,000 to 32,000 inhabitants.
+Eagan and Apple Valley arc two of the larger suburbs in this region, the former more established and currently experiencing explosive growth.
+Despite a population nearing 67,000, Eagan is a relatively subdued suburb with a combination of luxury estates, high-end town· homes, and apartment complexes.